Fios-Quest/YouTube-Scripts/src/iriss/018-async.md

 ## Tasks, Schedulers, Futures, and Executors

+### concepts 1

 Asynchronous architectures allow us to break our work up so that we can process different bits of that work while waiting on other bits.

-Conceptually, we break the work into tasks and then have some sort of scheduler that decides which task gets run when.
+As discussed, conceptually, we break the work into tasks and then have some sort of scheduler that decides which task gets run when.

----
+### concepts 2

 In Rust, we represent tasks with the `Future` trait, which can be applied to any type.

-We manage task scheduling through what are usually called executors (sometimes called runtimes), which themselves use `Waker`s to decide when to run different tasks.
+We manage task scheduling through what are usually called executors (or sometimes runtimes), which themselves use `Waker`s to decide when to run different tasks.

----
+### concepts 3

 This sounds complicated, but by the end of this video, you'll hopefully have a reasonable idea of how `Future`s, executors, and `Waker`s work together, and if you don't... that's actually ok.